game-ci/documentation/docs/cloud-runner/02-getting-started/kubernetes.md

 - `2 vCPU` - Between 4 GB and 16 GB in 1-GB increments
 - `4 vCPU` - Between 8 GB and 30 GB in 1-GB increments

 Do not include the vCPU or GB suffix.

-For example:
+#### Valid CPU and Memory Values
 ```yaml
 - remoteBuildMemory: 2
 - remoteBuildCpu: 0.5